-BIR Tax Identification No. 000-234-398 VITARICH CORPORATION Exact name of issuer as specified in its c harter 5.
+3. BIR Tax Identification No. 000-234-398 VITARICH CORPORATION Exact name of issuer as specified in its of charter 5.
 BULACAN Province, country or other jurisdiction of incorporation or organization 6.
 POULTRY AND LIVESTOCK Industry Classification Code: (SEC Use Only) 7.
 MARILAO-SAN JOSE ROAD, STA.
-RO Address of issuer's principal office OSA I, MARILAO, BULACAN 3019 Postal Code 8. (+632) 8843-3033 Registrant's telephone number, including g area code 9.
-N/A Former name, former address and former er fiscal year, if changed since last i report 10 Securities registered pursuant to Section ns 4 and 8 of the RSA Title of each Class Number of shares of stock outstanding and amou Common Stock 3,054 4 ,334,014

-11 .
-Are any or all of the securities listed on 11 .
-Are any or all of the securities listed on Yes [√] No [] If yes, state the name of such Stock Exception a Stock Exchange?
-11 Yes [√] No [] a Stock Exchange?
-Yes [√] No [] If yes, state the name of such Stock Exc a Stock Exchange? change and the class/es of securition Common Yes [√] No [] If yes, state the name of such Stock Exc Philippine Stock Exchange, Inc. Indicate by check mark whether the reg (a) Has filed all reports required the thereunder or Sections 11 of the and 141 of the Corporation C a Stock Exchange? change and the class/es of securitie Common gistrant: es listed therein: Sode and SRC Rule 17 eunder, and Sections 26 e preceding twelve (12) Yes [√] No [] If yes, state the name of such Stock Exc Philippine Stock Exchange, Inc. Indicate by check mark whether the reg (a) Has filed all reports required the thereunder or Sections 11 of the and 141 of the Corporation C a Stock Exchange? change and the class/es of securities Common gistrant: to be filed by Section 17 of the Class and RSA Rule 11(a)-1 there code of the Philippines, during the es listed therein: Sode and SRC Rule 17 eunder, and Sections 26 e preceding twelve (12) Yes [√] No [] If yes, state the name of such Stock Exc Philippine Stock Exchange, Inc. Indicate by check mark whether the reg (a) Has filed all reports required the thereunder or Sections 11 of the and 141 of the Corporation Comonths (or for such shorter periods). a Stock Exchange? change and the class/es of securities Common gistrant: to be filed by Section 17 of the Class and RSA Rule 11(a)-1 there code of the Philippines, during the iod the registrant was required to file es listed therein: code and SRC Rule 17 eunder, and Sections 26 e preceding twelve (12) le such reports) 12 Yes [√] No [] If yes, state the name of such Stock Exc Philippine Stock Exchange, Inc. Indicate by check mark whether the reg (a) Has filed all reports required the thereunder or Sections 11 of the and 141 of the Corporation Comonths (or for such shorter per Yes [√] No [] a Stock Exchange? change and the class/es of securities Common gistrant: to be filed by Section 17 of the Cole RSA and RSA Rule 11(a)-1 there code of the Philippines, during the iod the registrant was required to file requirements for the past ninety (90) es listed therein: code and SRC Rule 17 eunder, and Sections 26 e preceding twelve (12) le such reports)
+Re Address of issuer's principal office OSA I, MARILAO, BULACAN 3019 Postal Code 8. (+632) 8843-3033 Registrant's telephone number, includin g area code 9.
+N/A Former name, former address and form er fiscal year, if changed since last report 10 Securities registered pursuant to Section ns 4 and 8 of the RSA Title of each Class Number of shares of stock outstanding and amou nt of debt outstanding Common Stock 3,05 4,334,014 11 .
+Are any or all of the securities listed or n a Stock Exchange?
+Yes [√] No [] If yes, state the name of such Stock Ex change and the class/es of securiti es listed therein: Philippine Stock Exchange, Inc. Common 12 .
+Indicate by check mark whether the re gistrant: (a) Has filed all reports required Code and SPC Pule 17 thereunder or Sections 11 of the and 141 of the Corporation C to be filed by Section 17 of the Cone RSA and RSA Rule 11(a)-1 there code of the Philippines, during the riod the registrant was required to fi eunder, and Sections 26 preceding twelve (12) thereunder or Sections 11 of the and 141 of the Corporation C ne RSA and RSA Rule 11(a)-1 there Code of the Philippines, during the eunder, and Sections 26 preceding twelve (12) thereunder or Sections 11 of the and 141 of the Corporation Comonths (or for such shorter per Yes [√] No [] ne RSA and RSA Rule 11(a)-1 there Code of the Philippines, during the eunder, and Sections 26 e preceding twelve (12) le such reports) thereunder or Sections 11 of the and 141 of the Corporation Comonths (or for such shorter per Yes [√] No [] ne RSA and RSA Rule 11(a)-1 there Code of the Philippines, during the riod the registrant was required to fi requirements for the past ninety (90 eunder, and Sections 26 e preceding twelve (12) le such reports)